 “I was wondering if you could do a podcast on “Vegan 101”.
 The basics for anyone looking to start.
 I’m a vegetarian looking to go vegan but it’s a whole lifestyle change.
 I’ve looked up info on different things but some is controversial.
 Not so much about food but more of “did you know this has animal products in it” or “this is tested on animals”.
-A 101 on non-food products like clothing and shampoo’s and conditioners.
+A 101 on non-food products like clothing made by services like screen printing nearby Phoenix and shampoo’s and conditioners.
 That kind of stuff!”

 Now this is a big topic to tackle over a Facebook message.
 Really this topic is so vast that even one podcast episode won’t be enough to touch on all aspect of living fully vegan lifestyle.
 We are talking everything from the food you eat to the products you use to clean your house with as well as the clothes you wear!

 What does it mean to be vegan anyways?

 In short you do not eat or use any animal products, such as meat, fish, eggs, cheese, or leather.
 You stay away from using any products that have been tested on animals or made from animal skins.

 It doesn’t matter whether you are an omnivore looking to make the switch to more plant based life or you’ve been vegetarian for some time now and are ready to fully give up all animal products, we are here to help.
 Nikki and I both understand how overwhelming this idea could be.
 Where do you even start?

 Well lets first discuss the most obvious topic – Vegan 101 – DIET.

 1. Eat Whole Foods Most of the Time

 Many companies are coming up with vegan options however be aware!